ADVERTISEMENT

 Yamaha YDP-165 B Set No customer rating available yet

-All the functions
+All the Features

-Connections of the Yamaha YDP-165
+Connectivity of the YDP-165

-An Android tablet or iPad can be docked via the USB-to-host port, then the Yamaha “Smart Pianist” app can be used to operate it.
-It’s a real convenience booster.
-As is the USB audio/MIDI function, which – as with the Clavinova series – is also found in the Yamaha Arius series.
-USB audio/MIDI is an advantage for anyone who wants to connect their digital piano to mobile devices or audio computers in the easiest way possible, e.g. for online lessons, recording with a DAW or playing with piano apps.
+Simply connect an Android tablet or iPad to the USB-to-host port and use Yamaha’s Smart Pianist app to control your instrument.
+This app adds real value and convenience.
+As with the Clavinovas, the USB Audio/MIDI function is also available on the Yamaha Arius series.
+USB Audio/MIDI is ideal for anyone who wants to easily connect their digital piano to mobile devices or audio computers for online lessons, recording with a DAW, or playing piano apps.

-Grand sound
+Grand Sound

-Practicing the piano with the YDP-165 …
+Practice Piano with the YDP-165 …

-The Lesson section of the new Arius models has been expanded compared to the previous generation.
-In addition to the 50 piano pieces, for which a music book is again included, there are now also 303 integrated Lesson songs – behind them are piano etudes by Hanon, Czerny and others, i.e. practice pieces from classical piano lessons.
-When using the “Smart Pianist” app on a tablet, you can reproduce all these pieces including notation and tone tracking, and using playback practice them yourself.
+Compared to the previous generation, the Arius models offer an expanded lesson section.
+In addition to the 50 piano pieces for which a music book is included, there are now 303 built-in lesson songs.
+These are piano etudes by Hanon, Czerny, and others, i.e., practice pieces from classical piano lessons.
+With the Smart Pianist app, you can also play all of these pieces, including notation and tone tracking, and use the playback function to practice them yourself.

 Yamaha Arius Series and Smart Pianist App